ChristoffelDoorman/Gravitational-waves-visualisation/README.md

-# Gravitational Waves - visualisation
+# Gravitational Wave - visualisation

+Interactive visualisation of polarization amplitudes of a black hole binary.
+The Strain vs. Time is showed for h+ and hx polarisation states.
+The black hole masses \[Solar masses\], separation \[Mpc\], Inclination, Frequency [Hz] and Phi_0 can be adjusted with sliders.

 Requirements: